lx2009xian/lx2009xian.github.io/_pages/about.md

 ---
 permalink: /
-title: "Thanks for visiting my site — hope you enjoy your stay!"
+title: "Thanks for visiting my homepage — hope you enjoy your stay!"
 author_profile: true
 redirect_from:
   - /about/